emmajanedrews/base-template/_posts/2017-06-30-how-accurate-is-zillows-zestimate.md

 <br>
 <br>**A home’s value is determined by what a buyer is willing to pay as well as what the seller is willing to list it for.** These two figures can be vastly different from what a computer might estimate.
 <br>
-<br>If you’re looking to buy or sell a home, want professional advice, or have any other questions, feel free to give us a call or send us an email.
+<br>If you’re looking to buy or sell a home, want professional advice, or have any other questions, feel free to give us a call at (214) 444-9014 or send us an email at Jay@TeamRobbins.com.
 We look forward to hearing from you soon.